richard-kramer/exeta-desk-controller/README.md

 only lands approximately at the target position.

 Also, the **STOP** button of the cover really only works, if the desk moves by controlling it via the cover or number input.
-When pressing one of the position memory keys the only way to stop the desk is by pressing on of those again.
+When pressing one of the position memory keys the only way to stop the desk is by pressing on one of those again.
 The actual controller does not have a dedicated **STOP** button, so there is nothing that could be pressed, but only to release while emulating a press on Up/Down.

 There may be edge cases, where pressing buttons while the desk is performing another task might result in unexpected